Thermal properties of charge noise sources: Experiments

-In Exp.\,B, we repeated the temperature sweep of Exp.\,A for device S1 from $T_{0} = 50\unit{mK}$ to $T_{0} = 1.5\unit{K}$ over a period of 8 hours, while alternating the bias voltage between the three values shown with colored symbols in Fig.\,\ref{device_and_spectra_and_biaspoints}(d).
-The noise data, plotted in Fig.\,\ref{noise_vs_T}(b), clearly show that the saturation levels at low temperature depend on the bias voltage.
-This result is fully consistent with a picture of TLFs activated by SET self-heating.
-We can rule out the possibility that saturation in this temperature range is caused by quantum tunneling between TLF states \cite{Kenyon2000} or activation from external photons \cite{Tavkhelidze1998}, since neither of those processes would depend strongly on SET bias.
-At high temperatures, the noise is independent of bias and increases as $\tilde{S}_Q = \beta T_0$.
-From the regime $T_0 \ge 1 \unit{K}$, we extract the proportionality constant $\beta = (8.28 \pm 0.02)\e{-9}\unit{e^2 Hz^{-1} K^{-1}}$.
+In \emph{Exp.\,B}, we repeated the temperature sweep of \emph{Exp.\,A} for device S1 from $T_{0} = 50\un{mK}$ to $T_{0} = 1.5\un{K}$ over a period of 8 hours, while alternating the bias voltage $V_b$ of the SET between the three values shown with colored symbols in Fig.\,\ref{device_and_spectra_and_biaspoints}(d).
+For each data point, the spectrum was averaged 100 times.\,The noise data, plotted in Fig.\,\ref{noise_vs_T}(b), clearly show that the saturation levels at low $T_0$ depend on the bias voltage, which is consistent with a picture of TLFs activated by hot electrons in the SET.

+As an alternative to SET self-heating, it has been proposed that electrons tunneling through the junctions supply energy directly to the TLFs, either by scattering inelastically with TLFs located inside the junction barriers\cite{Kenyon2000}, or by coupling to the electric field generated by the SET shot noise\cite{Wolf1997}.
+In such processes, the tunneling electrons would be able to activate TLFs with energies up to $e V_b$, and a much larger number of TLFs would be activated for the highest value of $V_b$ than for the lowest one.
+This difference should persist as $T_0$ increases, until all TLFs can be thermally activated.
+On the contrary, we see that the bias dependence of TLF activation vanishes at $T_0 \approx 0.6 \un{K} \ll e V_b/k_B$ [Fig.\,\ref{noise_vs_T}(b)].
+We conclude from this result that such direct activation mechanisms cannot explain the bias dependence of \sq.